panmin-min/panmin-min.github.io/_pages/about.md

 My research focuses on health, the natural and built environment, and spatial analysis.

-This website includes my publications, teaching, talks, and CV.
+This website includes my education, teaching, and academic honors.